[Resources marked with a (+) are confidential]

 If you have any questions about sexual misconduct or need help following an act of sexual misconduct, the following University offices and staff members can offer information and support.
 Choose any office or person with whom you feel most comfortable.

-Center for Women and Gender Equity (+) (610-436-2122, Lawrence 220) offers confidential assistance, resources, and referrals for those who are impacted by sexual assault or misconduct.
+Center for Women and Gender Equity (+) (610-436-2122, Lawrence 220) offers resources and referrals for those who are impacted by sexual assault or misconduct.
 The Center does not offer counseling services or medical services; instead they provide information on resources and support for the person.

 The Center is staffed by a diverse group who are trained to handle matters of sexual misconduct with sensitivity.
 The Center is open from 8:00am until 4:00pm Monday through Friday.

 Coordinator for Healthy Masculinities and Violence Prevention (+) (610-436-2122, Lawrence 220).
 The Coordinator is located in the Center for Women and Gender Equity and is a resource on programming and interpersonal violence prevention work.